Our Top Free Resource

 This comprehensive estate planning kit helps you protect your family and establish your legacy.
 FREE!Download My Kit

 If you have built a sizable estate and also are looking for ways to receive reliable payments, consider a charitable remainder trust.
 This type of trust provides you or other named individuals income each year for life or a period not exceeding 20 years from assets you give to the trust you create.
-At the end of the trust term, the balance in the trust goes to Greater Chicago Food Depository.
+At the end of the trust term, the balance in the trust goes to the Greater Chicago Food Depository.

 These types of gifts may offer you tax benefits and the option for income.
 There are two ways to receive payments and each has its own benefits:

 The annuity trust pays you, each year, the same dollar amount you choose at the start.
 Your payments stay the same, regardless of fluctuations in trust investments.

 The unitrust pays you, each year, a variable amount based on a fixed percentage of the fair market value of the trust assets.
 The amount of your payments is redetermined annually.
 If the value of the trust increases, so do your payments.
 If the value decreases, however, so will your payments.

 Susan, 75, wants to make a gift to the Food Depository but would also like more income in the future.
 Susan creates a charitable remainder unitrust with annual lifetime payments to her equal to 6 percent of the fair market value of the trust assets as revalued annually.
 She funds the trust with assets valued at $500,000.

 Susan receives $30,000 the first year from the trust.
 Subsequent payment amounts vary each year depending on the annual valuations of the trust assets.
 She is eligible for a federal income tax charitable deduction of $276,880* in the year she creates and funds the trust.
 This deduction saves Susan $88,602 in her 32 percent tax bracket.